 In their pursuit of profit, the GEO Group has been subject to many lawsuits regarding inhumane conditions, improper medical care, torture, forced labor, sexual abuse, and deaths at their facilities.
 Their business model is based on cutting corners and extreme exploitation.
 Furthermore, private detention centers run by GEO and other companies play a central role in the overall persecution of immigrants in the United States; today over 60% of people in ICE detention are held in private facilities, with GEO being the largest ICE contractor.

-In addition to its brutal treatment of immigrants, the GEO Group is also preying on the people of Lake County, the poorest county in the state of Michigan.
-The GEO Group promised to hire the majority of workers at North Lake, but from figures available when they opened in October, they had only hired 69 from a total of approximately 300 positions.
-The GEO Group claims to want to help the Baldwin community but they force their new hires to jump through various hoops such as credit checks, effectively excluding the poorest and most marginalized from chance of employment.
-And when people desperate for a job do get hired at the prison they become the ones enacting the GEO Group’s abuse.
+In addition to its brutal treatment of immigrants, the GEO Group has also preyed on the people of Lake County, the poorest county in the state of Michigan.
+The GEO Group promised to hire the majority of workers at North Lake, but from figures available when they opened in October 2019, they had only hired 69 from a total of approximately 300 positions.
 Unsurprisingly these positions have a reputation for high turnover rates and poor working conditions.
 No wage is worth working as a concentration camp guard and the people of Lake County deserve better than the GEO Group.